-The name "opal" is from the Greek word opallios, which means "to see a change in colour.”
+The name "opal" is from the Greek word opallios, which means "to see a change in color.”
 Opals were prized among many ancient civilizations for providing protection from disease, and as gifts of prophesy and good luck.
 Aboriginal Australians believe their Creator visited our planet on a rainbow and, wherever he walked, he left opals in his path.
 There’s strong evidence for the lore since their island contains the world’s most abundant supply of opals.

 THE SCIENCE BEHIND OPAL’S FIRE